 The cash portion of our credit business is impacted by the level of global corporate bond issuance, while both the cash and credit derivatives sides of this business are impacted by sovereign and corporate issuance.
-Global credit derivative market turnover has declined due to uncertainty surrounding recently enacted rules for the clearing of credit derivatives in the U.S. In addition, corporate and asset-backed bond trading has declined for many of our large bank customers as they reduce their inventory of bonds in order to comply with Basel III.
-This was compounded by softening corporate bond issuances during the second half of 2013, as a result of rising interest rates.
-The net impact of these trends was reflected in the combined Federal Reserve average daily volumes for corporate, asset-backed municipal and non-agency mortgage-backed bonds - a reflection of the cash market - being flat year-over-year for the first quarter of 2014, and by dealer-to-dealer gross notional outstanding amount of credit derivatives as reported by SIFMA - a reflection of the inter-dealer derivatives market - being down by over 20% year-over-year.
-Our overall credit revenues declined by 5.3%, which was reflective of mixed overall volume trends in the credit markets globally.
+Global credit derivative market turnover has declined due to uncertainty surrounding recently enacted rules for the clearing of credit derivatives in the U.S. In addition, corporate and asset-backed bond trading has declined for many of our large bank customers as they reduce their inventory of bonds in order to comply with Basel III and other international financial regulations.
+The net impact of these trends was reflected in the combined Federal Reserve average daily volumes for corporate and mortgaged-backed bonds - a reflection of the cash market - being down by approximately 20% year-over-year for the second quarter of 2014, and by total gross notional outstanding amount of credit derivatives as reported by SIFMA - a reflection of the inter-dealer derivatives market - being down by approximately 19% year-over-year.
+Our overall credit revenues declined by 12.5%, which was reflective of difficult volume trends in the credit markets globally.